 There are several perks that come with Delta credit cards.
 New cardholders have the ability to earn a nice welcome bonus (depending on the card) as long as they hit the minimum spend within the first 3 months of account opening.

 Some of Delta’s co-branded credit cards give you up to three miles per dollar spent, but only on Delta.

 The Delta SkyMiles® Reserve American Express Card comes with access to Delta Sky Clubs and the Centurion Lounge, but only when flying on Delta.
 By the way, that same benefit comes with The Platinum Card.
 The Reserve card also gives Medallion members a slight edge when it comes to domestic upgrades.

 But, those are becoming harder to score these days too.

 One of the few areas where Delta cards have an edge is with free checked bags.
-The Reserve card offers the chance to buy discounted companion passes to the SkyClub ($29 per additional guest, up to two).
+The Reserve card offers the chance to buy discounted companion passes to the SkyClub.
 It also has one companion certificate, as does the Delta SkyMiles® Platinum American Express Card.

 This means you can take along someone when you travel provided you purchase a qualifying fare.
 The Reserve card comes with bonus Medallion Qualifying Miles (MQM) boosts when you spend at least $30,000 in a calendar year.
 The annual fee is $550 but there are no foreign transaction fees (See Rates & Fees).

 If you’re a heavy packer, have a hard time reaching the next Medallion tier and only fly Delta (and don’t care about other perks like Priority Pass and Uber), then perhaps a Delta co-branded American Express makes sense.
 But, for the vast majority of travelers (including many Delta fliers), The Platinum Card is the way to go.